center-for-threat-informed-defense/attack-workbench-frontend/docs/usage.md

 The source and target objects can be changed after the relationship has been created, but the relationship type cannot.
 Thus could a procedure example be remapped to a new technique based off updated reporting or adjustments to technique scope, for example.

 Relationships also have a description to provide additional context or to hold citations of relevant reporting.
-Like all descriptions, those on relationships support both citations and markdown formatting.
+Like all descriptions, those on relationships support citations, LinkByIds, and markdown formatting.
 Relationships between sub-techniques and techniques however are purely structural and do not support descriptions.

 ### Revoking and deprecating objects